billkarsh/SpikeGLX/Markdown/UserManual.md

 ### Square Wave Source

-Choose `Disable sync corrections` to run without active alignment to edges of a common square wave.
+Choose `Disable sync waveform` to run without active alignment to edges of a common square wave.
 The software will still apply the measured sample rates stated in the boxes at the bottom of this tab.

 Otherwise, any generator source should be programmed to form a simple square wave with a 1 second period and 50% duty cycle.
-At this time you have two choices for the generator:
+For phase 3B1 you have two choices for the generator:

-* `Current NI acquisition device` will program your multifunction NI device to produce the required waveform at terminal `Ctr1Out` (pin-40/PFI-13).
-Brian Barbarits will make a simple breakout connector available to allow Whisper users to access this signal.
-You still have to run a wire from this terminal to the appropriate channel input connector.
+* `Current NI acquisition device` will program your multifunction NI device to produce the required waveform at terminal `Ctr1Out (pin-40/PFI-13)`.
+(Brian Barbarits will make a simple breakout connector available to allow Whisper users to access this signal.)
+Digital devices like the 6535 are programmed to make the waveform on `line-0`.
+In all cases you have to run a wire from this terminal to the appropriate channel input connector.

 * `Other high precision pulser` will not program an NI device.
 Rather, you provide any waveform generator you like.